Gov. Stitt announces new safety initiative to help protect Oklahomans during public events

 The following agencies are set to play prominent roles in Secure Oklahoma N.O.W.:

-- The Oklahoma Counter Terrorism Intelligence Center will conduct statewide pre-event threat assessments.
+- Oklahoma Counter Terrorism Intelligence Center, which will conduct statewide pre-event threat assessments.

-- The Oklahoma Office of Homeland Security will assist with interagency coordination and planning for emergency communications.
+- Oklahoma Office of Homeland Security, which will help with interagency coordination and the planning for emergency communications.

-- The Oklahoma Department of Public Safety Drone Response Team will identify and work to prevent suspicious drone activity at large events.
+- Oklahoma Department of Public Safety Drone Response Team, which will identify and work to prevent suspicious drone activity at large events.